pattersam/citypulse-etl/docs/report.md

 ![CLI Functional Design](cli-functional-design.png)

-The CLI can run three tasks:
+The CLI will run three tasks:

 - `run-pipeline` - This runs the ETL pipeline on a collection of datasets hosted by CityPulse.
 It takes a json file with a list of dictionaries that defines the datasets to be processed by the pipeline.
 - `init-metadata` - This initialises the metadata tables.
 It should be run each time the database is recreated and potentially more often if new metadata becomes available.